Professor Kumlesh Dev

 Support is available in Ireland

 Ireland performs extremely well within the area of neuroscience research.
-A number of globally recognised scientists working in the area of neurology and psychiatry reside in our universities, with many making important discoveries.
-Agencies, such as the Health Research Board (HRB), Science Foundation Ireland (SFI) and Irish Research Council (IRC), have provided much needed support in promoting science in Ireland, for which the country would not otherwise be gobally competitive.
-With the appropriate support, our scientists have been able to multiply this investment, gaining significant non-exchequer funding, and thus have created additional educational opportunities and job growth.
+A number of globally recognised scientists working in the area of neurology and psychiatry reside in our universities.
+Agencies, such as the Health Research Board (HRB), Science Foundation Ireland (SFI) and Irish Research Council (IRC), have provided much needed support in promoting science in Ireland.
+For which the country would not otherwise be gobally competitive.
+With the appropriate support, our scientists have been able to multiply this investment.
+And thereby gaining significant non-exchequer funding, and thus have created additional educational opportunities and job growth.

 Ireland performs extremely well within the area of neuroscience research.